wp-plugins/blip-slideshow/readme.txt

 == Frequently Asked Questions ==

+= How does it work? =

+Blip is a wrapper for [MooTools Slideshow 2!](http://www.electricprism.com/aeron/slideshow/ 'Javascript MooTools Slideshow') by Aeron Glemann with some nifty client-side RSS-reading magic.
+If you like Blip, please show your support to him.

 = What are the main features? =

 * Verified to work with SmugMug, Flickr and MobileMe Media RSS Feeds